patch

 Set the modification and access times of patched files from time

-stamps given in context diff headers, assuming that the context diff
+stamps given in context diff headers.
+Unless specified in the time

 The -Z or --set-utc and -T or --set-time options normally refrain